 Work through the initial shock and betrayal first before trying to make a decision on what to do next.

 That means eating healthy food, getting regular fresh air and exercise, and doing your best to get a good night’s sleep.

 You probably won’t feel like doing any of those things right now, but they’ll help you heal and reduce your stress so you can handle the situation better.

 There are no “bad feelings.”
 It’s completely normal to feel everything from rage and grief to bitterness and despair or even hope.

 Whatever you feel, accept it.
 It’s normal to feel this way when you confront the harsh reality and affirm to yourself – my wife is having an affair!

 It can help to keep a journal to express your feelings.
 Writing things down brings clarity, that thinking or talking doesn’t.

 4. Seek professional help

 Therapists are trained to support you as you work through your feelings and figure out what you want and need in order to heal.
-Working with one will help you get clarity on how to cope with a cheating wife.
+Seeking therapy for infidelity will help you get clarity on how to cope with a cheating wife.